rayanssan/Kuko/README.md

 <h1>${\textsf{\color{purple}Kuko}}$</h1>

+Kuko is a web service that works with Apache Zookeeper.
+It enables users to create and manage interactive quizzes via terminal commands or with POST/GET requests.

 <strong>1 - How to execute the application:</strong>

 - Before running any script, there must be an active Apache Zookeeper server on the local network.